 I was also thrilled to receive an award named after Tom Ehrlich.

-Q. You call your approach to service learning academically based community
+Q. You call your approach to service learning “academically based community service.”
+How does that differ from regular community service or service learning?

 We think that in a great research university, all students should be producers and not consumers of knowledge.
 And that means they need to be engaged in active learning and problem solving.
 We conceive this as an approach that is problem-focused and works to improve the community.